xDankTankx/TriviaGame-CS457/Project Statement of Work (SOW).md

 ### Project Objective:
 We will be implementing an online Trivia game to be played by multiple users.
 - **Problems:**
+- **Functionality:**
-- **Functionality:** Allow up to 4 players compete against each other in an online trivia game.
+   - Allow up to 4 players to compete against each other in an online trivia game.
 </br>

 ### Scope: